Korean, Edit

 ○ S : Sample covariance matrix

-③ Advantages: Unlike Euclidean distance, it is scale-free, considers data correlation, and has benefits such as outlier detection.
+③ Advantages: Unlike Euclidean distance, it is scale-free, considers data distribution and correlation, and offers benefits such as outlier detection.

 ④ Limitations: Assumes the normality of the data.
 The process of calculating the sample covariance matrix is computationally intensive.